 In addition we have a points system set up to encourage the clubs to stay involved.
 Clubs earn points by attending and participating in different events and activities.
 The winner with the most points at the end of each year is rewarded with free entry fees for the year to the Hot Chocolate and Ice Cream Social along with a traveling trophy.
 The points system runs through the calendar year.
 For any questions regarding the points system contact the secretary.

 - Grants: A decent portion of our money comes from grants.
 It is important that we fill out grants well in advanced to guarantee funding for some of our events.

-- Socials: At both the Ice Cream and Hot Chocolate Social we charge an entry fee for booth space, typically $25, another small money maker for us.
+Socials: At both the Ice Cream and Hot Chocolate Social we charge an entry fee for booth space, typically $25 for Option Clubs.